SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   This document only describes the use of [XML] but the use of other media types such as JSON [@!RFC7159] should also be possible.

 - Compatibility with existing EPP RFCs.
-- Simplicity, when the semantics of a REPP resource URL and HTTP method match an EPP command and request message, the use of an request message should be optional.
+- Simplicity, when the semantics of a REPP resource URL and HTTP method match an EPP command and request message, the use of an request message is not preferred.
+- Performance, Removing the need request messages where possible, reduces message parsing overhead for both the client and server.

 # EPP Extension Framework